astropy/astropy-APEs/APE21.rst

   `here <https://numpy.org/doc/stable/release/1.24.0-notes.html>`_ for an example) which is clearer than having a single *API changes* section.

+* Maintainers should be encouraged to advertise pull requests with API changes that are likely to affect users and developers of other packages to the developer mailing list, and ensuring that the pull request has adequate time (at least two weeks) to be reviewed properly.

 Branches and pull requests
 --------------------------